valkey-io/valkey-doc/docs/management/sentinel.md

 In this setup, the point of view Sentinels is the same as the clients: if a master is reachable by the majority of the clients, it is fine.
-C1, C2, C3 here are generic clients, it does not mean that C1 identifies a single client connected to Redis.
+C1, C2, C3 here are generic clients, it does not mean that C1 identifies a single client connected to Valkey.
 It is more likely something like an application server, a Rails app, or something like that.

 If the box where M1 and S1 are running fails, the failover will happen without issues, however it is easy to see that different network partitions will result in different behaviors.
-For example Sentinel will not be able to setup if the network between the clients and the Redis servers is disconnected, since the Redis master and replica will both be unavailable.
+For example Sentinel will not be able to setup if the network between the clients and the Valkey servers is disconnected, since the Valkey master and replica will both be unavailable.

 Note that if C3 gets partitioned with M1 (hardly possible with the network described above, but more likely possible with different